-The District Parental Advisory Council (DPAC) is composed of parents from the Title I schools in the Flagler County Public School District that review and have input on the district plan.
-Parents of the school's SAC and/or PTO are invited to become members of the DPAC, however any parent of a child attending a Title I school who would like to be a member of the DPAC is welcome.
-The DPAC is responsible for reviewing parent survey results, reviewing activities that were held during the school year, recognizing barriers and making recommendation on how to overcome those barriers, determining if any of the barriers were successfully overcome and exploring any other parent recommendations for the purpose of writing a new District Parent Involvement Plan (PIP) for the upcoming school year.
-Additionally, the DPAC gives input on the parental involvement activities that Title I funds support.
-Meeting notes, parent survey results. parent evaluation of the effectiveness of the previous year's plan, parent recommendations are kept by the Title I Coordinator in order to make the necessary changes to the plan based on those parent recommendations.
-The School Advisory Council will give input on the school Parental Involvement Plan.
+The District Parental Advisory Council (DPAC) which will be known as the Title I Parent Involvement Council for the 2016-2017 school year, is composed of parents from the Title I schools in the Flagler County Public School District that review and have input on the district plan.
+Parents of the school's SAC and/or PTO are invited to become members of the Title I Parent Involvement Council (f/k/a the DPAC), however any parent of a child attending a Title I school who would like to be a member of this council is welcome.
+The Title I Parent Involvement Council is responsible for direct input on the formation of the Title I parent survey, reviewing parent survey results, reviewing activities that were held during the school year, making suggestions for the use of Title I funds in parental involvement activities, recognizing barriers and making recommendations on how to overcome those barriers, determining if any of the barriers were successfully overcome and exploring any other parent recommendations for the purpose of writing a new District Parent Involvement Plan (PIP) for the upcoming school year.
+Additionally, the Title I Parent Involvement Council gives input on the parental involvement activities that Title I funds support.
+Meeting notes, parent survey results, parent evaluation of the effectiveness of the previous year's plan, parent recommendations are kept by the Title I Coordinator in order to make the necessary changes to the plan based on those parent recommendations.
+The School's Advisory Councils will give input on each school's Parental Involvement Plan.
 Sign-in sheets, agendas, and meeting notes will be kept as documentation of parental involvement.

-The District Parent Involvement Plan and recommendations by the District Parent Advisory Council as well as survey results are used when writing the Title I project grant and that portion of the Title I project grant that involves parent involvement activities.
+The District Parent Involvement Plan and recommendations by the Title I Parent Involvement Council as well as survey results are used when writing the Title I project grant and that portion of the Title I project grant that involves parent involvement activities.